Kuwait: bereavement information

 Overall procedures in Kuwait

-All Kuwaiti Government Offices are closed during the weekends (Fridays and Saturdays) and during local bank holidays; there is no emergency service.
+All Kuwaiti government offices are closed on Fridays and Saturdays, and on local bank holidays.
+There is no emergency service.

-The Embassy issues administrative authorisation letters in Arabic.
+The embassy issues administrative letters in Arabic – a no objection to local burial or repatriation letter, and a death certificate request letter.
 We do not charge for these letters.
-These are explained below in the following sections.
+These are explained in the following section.
 Other costs given are approximate and we cannot accept responsibility for any changes.

-With COVID deaths, Kuwait government will bury the deceased soon after passing away.
-There is a cemetery for non-Muslims.
-The deceased will be buried in the area dedicated to his/her religion.
-If the deceased does not have family/NOK in Kuwait, the embassy can issue a letter giving authority to a staff member from the deceased’s employer/sponsor to obtain a death certificate from the relevant Births and Deaths Registrar office.
-Sorting out the deceased’s personal belongings/finances/etc. is explained in later sections of this guidance.
+With COVID deaths, the Kuwait government will bury the deceased soon after passing away.
+There’s a cemetery for non-Muslims.
+The deceased will be buried in the area dedicated to their religion.
+If the deceased does not have family or next of kin in Kuwait, the embassy can issue a letter giving authority to a staff member from the deceased’s employer/sponsor to obtain a death certificate from the relevant Births and Deaths Registrar office.
+Sorting out the deceased’s personal belongings, finances and so on is explained in later sections of this guidance.

 Burial

-The next of kin or legal representative of the person who has died will usually need to decide between a burial or bringing the person home, which is known as repatriation.
-The shipping agent will usually be able to explain the repatriation costs and help make arrangements.
+The next of kin or legal representative of the deceased will usually need to decide between a burial or bringing the person home (repatriation).
 The deceased can normally be released for burial or repatriation once the Preventive Medicine Department has concluded its tests and the Prosecutor has given permission.
 The Preventive Medicine Department has a section to advise the bereaved with funeral planning.

-Please note if a local burial takes place, then an inquest in the UK will not be possible.
-For more information on inquests, see the information on UK coroners and inquests below.
+If a local burial takes place, then an inquest in the UK will not be possible.
+For more information on inquests, see the section on UK coroners and inquests.

 Repatriation

 The shipping company agent is fully aware of the procedures and required paperwork for repatriation.
-The process is explained below for information.
+The process is explained here for information.

 The day before the remains are shipped to the respective country, the body must be transferred from the General Department of Criminal Evidence to the Al-Sabah Hospital Mortuary (Tel: 2483-2090), which is the only medical facility in Kuwait where remains are prepared for shipment.